 The botanical monitoring included determining results for survivorship of the container plantings, percent native and nonnative cover, and species richness of the vegetation communities in the mitigation areas, the vegetation communities in the LBVI areas, and at the reference sites.
+In addition, groundwater data was obtained from the City of Pasadena.
 The results are included in the following sections.